kaoh/homebrew-globalplatform/README.md

 git push origin 2.4.2
 ~~~

-Create now a new release in GitHub for the tag.
+Create a new release in GitHub for the tag.

 ### Upload Bottles

-In the release section of this repository upload the `tar.gz` files.
-Replace the double `--` by just one `-`.
+In the release section of this repository upload the `tar.gz` files using the single `-` filename from the bottle JSON `filename` field, not the local `--` filename.
+Homebrew generates local bottle files like `globalplatform--2.2.1.x86_64_linux.bottle.tar.gz`, but for GitHub Releases the uploaded asset name must match the JSON `filename`, e.g. `globalplatform-2.2.1.x86_64_linux.bottle.tar.gz`.

 ## Formulae Documentation